IIIF/cookbook-recipes/recipe/0026-toc-opera/index.md

 * [Simplest Manifest - Video][0003]
 * [Opera One Canvas][0064] - The same opera from this example but expanded into a real world example.
 * [Opera Multiple Canvases][0065] - The same opera from this example but expanded into a real world example in audio format split across multiple canvases.
+* [Text in Multiple Languages][0006] - Recipe explaining the use of multiple languages in text like in the label for this opera.

 {% include acronyms.md %}